cdonhofer/ThreadOff/index.md

 ![thread of UI gif](/images/ThreadOff-title.gif)

-It allows you to run the same tasks with both types of threads and presents you with statistic about their execution.
+It allows you to run the same tasks with both types of threads and presents you with statistics about their execution.
 You can easily experiment with certain settings to get the best possible results:
 - number of executions (times the task is run)
 - thread type
 - size of the thread pool (for platform threads)